Objectway/super-gigi/README.md

 }
 ```
 The same code for two identical classes.
-SASS come in our help with placeholders, but we must extend too many selector to have a dry behavior.
+Sass come in our help with placeholders, but we must extend too many selector to have a dry behavior.
 What if we can generate placeholders on fly?
 That is exactly what `dry-it()` does.
 You don't have to use it, this is already in all our mixins seen before.
 For use it you must only set to `true` the [`$use-dry`](#use-dry) variable.
 And that is what will happen:
 ```scss
 .foo {
   @include grid-column((small: 12, large: 6));